 Take a Maple Syrup Tour

-Of course, the best way to experience Vermont’s famous product is to taste it for yourself!
+Of course, the best way to experience Vermont maple syrup is to taste it for yourself!
 A variety of maple fairs, festivals, and special events are held all year long that celebrate the syrup and those who make it.
 On April 2nd and 3rd, 2016, guests are invited to Open House Weekend where they can visit sugarhouses and restaurants across the state and watch as maple syrup is being made.
 You’ll enjoy pancake breakfasts and sleigh rides, and at some sugarhouses, you can ski or snowshoe through the woods to taste authentic Sugar-on-Snow.
 Yum!

 Or, feel free to check out the Vermont Maple Festival in St. Albans, VT, during the last week of April.
 For 49 years, the state of Vermont has celebrated the end of winter and the first harvest of the year with this three-day event.
 Guests can experience various family-friendly activities like exhibits, demonstrations, contests, and tastings that are all dedicated to maple syrup.